equinor/fmu-dataio/docs/datamodel.rst

 FMU is a mighty system developed by and for the subsurface community in Equinor, to make reservoir modeling more efficient, less error-prone and more repeatable with higher quality, mainly through automation of cross-disciplinary workflows.
+It combines off-the-shelf software with in-house components such as the ERT orchestrator.

 FMU is defined more and more by the data it produces, and direct and indirect dependencies on output from FMU is increasing.
 When FMU results started to be regularly transferred to cloud